HuinChiu/InYourLife/README.md

 9. To send a message to another user, search for their username using the search bar at the top of the screen.
 10. Click on the user's profile, then click the "Send Message" button to open the chat room.

-## Credits
-This project would not have been possible without the help and support of many people.
-I would like to thank the following:
-[Chao-Wei- Peng](https://github.com/cwpeng) for his guidance and mentorship throughout the development process.

-I'm very grateful I have this chance to challeng myself, and do this project, this is unbeleable in the past, hope I can keep going to next stage.

 ## Contact
 Chiu-Hui-Ting